punam01/Fly-Birdie/README.md

 Pass the bird through the openings between the obstacles to earn points.
 Colliding with an obstacle or the ground ends the game.
 ```
+## How to play

+Download the TappyBird.exe and start playing

 ## Acknowledgments 🙏

 This game is inspired by the original Flappy Bird game created by Dong Nguyen.